false-fox/fortranjs/README.md

 # Fortran.JS Web framework
-The best motherfucking web framework for human-driven websites.
+The best web framework for human-driven websites.

-Harness the blazingly fast speed 🚀🚀🚀, simplicity 🪑 and security 🔒 of fortran for your next web development project TODAY.

 ## Features
 - Blazingly fast speeds 🚀🚀🚀.
 Fortran.JS is compiled to machine code and executed on demand.